 The Bachelor of Science in Medical Laboratory Technology is a Four (4) -Year program consisting of Four (4) -year preparatory and professional subjects, and a one (1) - year internship program.
-The last year which is the fourth year level is the clinical rotation in the accredited hospitals with laboratory duties in the Blood Banking, Immunology-Serology, Clinical Chemistry, Hematology, Microbiology, Parasitology, Urine and Body fluids, Histopathologic techniques and other specialized diagnostic technologies .
+The last year which is the fourth year level is the clinical rotation in the accredited hospitals with laboratory duties the in Immunohematology (Blood Banking), Immunology-Serology, Clinical Chemistry, Hematology, Microbiology, Parasitology, Urine and Body fluids, Histopathologic techniques and other specialized diagnostic technologies.
 The additional one (1) -year internship program is geared towards specialized training in the different accredited hospitals in the Kingdom and nearby countries.